 Hair Type Considerations

-While folks with dry scalps and dehydrated strands benefit the most from urea-infused haircare products, everyone can enjoy occasional use.
+While folks with dry, itchy scalps or dandruff benefit the most from urea-infused haircare products, everyone can enjoy occasional use.
 After all, since urea lightly exfoliates the scalp, reduces inflammation, moisturizes hair, and promotes a healthier scalp overall, it makes for the ultimate treatment.
+"Dry/coarse and curly hair are great textures for urea because it can help moisturize and prevent breakage," says Friese.

 How to Use Urea for Hair